Logo Icon

 Horror Skeletons in the Closet Hidden or secret aspects of a person's past that are shameful or unsettling.
 No one knew about his criminal record until the skeletons in his closet were revealed.

 Laughter In Stitches To be laughing uncontrollably, often with great amusement or joy.
-The silly antics of the children had their parents in stitches as they watched from the sidelines.
+The children's silly antics had their parents in stitches as they watched from the sidelines.

-Kindness Bend over backward To make a great effort to help or accommodate someone.
-Even though she was busy with her own work, Emily bent over backward to assist her colleague with the project.
+Kindness Bend over backwards To make a great effort to help or accommodate someone.
+Even though she was busy with her work, Emily bent over backwards to assist her colleague with the project.

-Pity Pathetic fallacy The attribution of human emotions or characteristics to inanimate objects or nature, often to reflect or evoke pity.
+Pity Pathetic fallacy Attributing human emotions or characteristics to inanimate objects or nature, often to reflect or evoke pity.
 The stormy weather outside seemed to mirror Sarah's sorrowful mood, a perfect example of pathetic fallacy.

-Hardships Weather the storm This idiom means to endure a difficult situation or hardship, often with patience and perseverance, until it passes.
-During tough times, it's important to stay strong and weather the storm together as a family.
+Hardships Weather the storm This idiom means to endure a challenging situation or hardship, often with patience and perseverance, until it passes.
+It's important to stay strong and weather the storm together as a family during tough times.

 Confidence Full of oneself Excessively self-confident or arrogant; having an inflated sense of one's importance or abilities.
 Ever since he got promoted, he's been full of himself, acting like he's better than everyone else.

 Work Go the extra mile To make an additional effort or exert more energy than is required or expected.
-She always goes the extra mile to ensure that her clients are satisfied with her work.
+She always goes the extra mile to ensure her client's satisfaction with her work.

-Here are some important idioms and phrases for IPMAT that is based on IPMAT 2025 exam pattern
+Some essential idioms and phrases for IPMAT are based on the IPMAT 2025 exam pattern

-Directions: Some idioms are given below together with their meanings.
-Choose the correct meaning of idiom, If there is no correct meaning given, 'None of these' will be the answer.
+Directions: Some idioms are given below, together with their meanings.
+Choose the correct meaning of the idiom; if there is no correct meaning given, 'None of these' will be the answer.

 Q1.
 The prices are going up by leaps and bounds.